Dear CHSL Aspirants!

-When SSC CHSL Results for tier 1 exam are announced, the name and roll number of the qualified candidates are announced.
-These qualified candidates have to fase the tier 2 (descriptive test) on the scheduled date set as per the scheduled date and events.
+When SSC CHSL Results for Tier 1 exam are announced, the name and roll number of the qualified candidates are announced.
+These qualified candidates have to face the tier 2 (descriptive test) on the scheduled date set as per the scheduled date and events.

 The descriptive paper will be given in a narrative and written form.
 You will be allowed to choose your own medium in writing the exam.
 It’s a “Pen & Paper Mode” exam.